msparks/libgithub/docs/index.rst

 .. image:: libgithub-badges.png

-libgithub is available from `quadpoint.org
-<http://quadpoint.org/projects/libgithub>`_ as a single JavaScript file.
-A
-'minified' version of the library is available as well.
+libgithub is available from `GitHub <https://github.com/msparks/libgithub>`_ as a single JavaScript file.
+A 'minified' version of the library is available as well.
 CSS styles are also included with the distribution and can be customized.

 Requirements and Installation